 - Launch the Firefox browser, and go to the about:preferences#privacy page.

-Reinstall Firefox
+Method 6: Reinstall the Firefox browser

-If none of the above methods worked out in your favor, you should consider uninstalling the browser and reinstalling its latest build.
+If none of the above methods worked out in your favor, you should consider uninstalling the browser and reinstalling Firefox’s latest build.
+Everything would start afresh from scratch, which could also fix the underlying issue.

 - Head over to the Start menu and search Apps & Features.